Yugoslav 20th Century Art (part 2) – National Museum Belgrade

 White Windows – Predrag Peđa Milosavljević (1936)

-REALISM OF THE THIRD AND THE FOURTH DECADE/PEOPLE AND THE CITY
+REALISM OF THE THIRD AND FOURTH DECADES/PEOPLE AND THE CITY

 Yugoslav 20th Century Art